 By Rachel Brock

-Rachel Brock is a sophomore at the University of Pennsylvania, majoring in International Relations and minoring in French.
+Rachel Brock is a senior at the University of Pennsylvania where she studies International Relations and French.

 *Name has been changed